Catch Me If You Can True Story: What Was Real And What Was Exaggerated

 Frank first dipped his toe in the fraud water when he started writing bad checks.
 He discovered this was all too easy and forged bad checks worth millions, resulting in a manhunt that spanned multiple states.

 You’d think at this point that he’d tuck in his tail and call it a day, but his notoriety encouraged him even more for some reason.
-Moving on from bad checks, he decided to pose as a Pan Am pilot, which he managed to do without ever having flown a plane or practiced in a flight simulator.
+Moving on from bad checks, he decided to pose as a Pan Am pilot.
+He managed to do this without ever having flown a plane or practiced in a flight simulator.
 This fake identity opened the door to travel the world, with the unsuspecting airline paying for his lifestyle.

 Bored of the travel life, Frank decided to switch things up and pose as a pediatrician in Georgia under the alias Dr. Frank Williams.
 He even weaseled into Brigham Young University, where he posed as a sociology professor.
 In Louisiana, he infiltrated the attorney general’s office once he had passed the bar – potentially the first honest thing he’d done.
 Using public records, he borrowed other people’s credentials and took advantage of people’s trust and their lack of fact-checking.